Evolutionary game selection creates cooperative environments: Model

-The state update process has two phases.
+The state update consists of two steps.
 First, we determine whether the game, the strategy, or both will be updated: the game is selected for an update with probability $p_g$, and the strategy is selected with an independent probability of $p_s$.
 Note that the case $p_g=0$, $p_s=1$ recovers the usual evolutionary game dynamics where only the strategies evolve.
+Given that environments usually change at a slower rate than the individual behaviours \cite{tilman_evolutionary_2020, mougi_eco-evolutionary_2023, cheng_evolution_2023}, we restrict ourselves to scenarios where $p_g \leq p_s$.
 Then, the adoption of the model game and/or strategy occurs with a probability that increases with $\pi_m - \pi_f$, the payoff difference between the model and focal players.
 In particular, the probability of adoption is described by the so-called Fermi function \cite{schuster_replicator_1983, blume_statistical_1993, szabo_evolutionary_1998, santos_scale-free_2005}:

 where $w$ governs the strength of selection.
-Note that the Fermi update rule is not deterministic and (especially for low values of $w$) the focal player can adopt games and strategies from the model player even in the case when $\pi_m < \pi_f$.
+Note that the Fermi update rule is not deterministic and (especially for low values of $w$) the focal player can adopt games and strategies from the model player even when $\pi_m < \pi_f$.
 Thus, at each step of the evolutionary dynamics, there are $4$ possible transitions from the original state of the focal player $\Omega_f(g_f,s_f)$, to a new state where both the strategy and the game can be those of the model player, each occurring with the following probabilities:

-We repeat the simulation step until the system reaches a (quasi) stationary state in which we compute the relevant macroscopic order parameters.
+We repeat the simulation step until the system reaches a quasi-stationary state in which we compute the relevant macroscopic order parameters.
 In stochastic processes featuring absorbing states, quasi-stationary methods are employed to identify the system's stable states \cite{QS_definition, de_oliveira_how_2005, zhou_evolutionary_2010}.
-Should the system transition into an absorbing state, the quasi-stationary methodology reverts it to a prior state, weighted by the duration spent in that state.
-This approach yields a distribution skewed towards more frequently visited states.
-Previous research has shown that the local maxima of this skewed distribution asymptotically approaches the stable fixed point inherent to the system's stochastic dynamics \cite{faure_quasi-stationary_2014, sander_sampling_2016, civilini_evolutionary_2021}.
+If the system transitions into an absorbing state, the quasi-stationary methodology reverts it to a prior state, with a probability proportional to the time spent in that state.
+This approach yields a distribution (namely, quasi-stationary distribution) where the probability of each state is proportional to the time spent by the system in that state.
+Previous research has shown that the local maxima of the quasi-stationary distribution asymptotically approaches the stable fixed point inherent to the system's stochastic dynamics with growing system size \cite{faure_quasi-stationary_2014, sander_sampling_2016, civilini_evolutionary_2021}.